Griffith University Review Framework

 The University Reviews Policy provides the overarching framework for the conduct of organisational-wide reviews and cements their role as a core part of the University’s planning and quality frameworks (PDF 364k).

 Reviews play an important role in fostering quality management and continuous improvement and are undertaken to improve the planning and performance of elements.
 Reviews, through a continuing cycle of self-assessment, benchmarking, critical reflection, forward planning and external/internal peer review, examine how the element can contribute most effectively to the achievement of the University’s strategic goals and objectives.

 The process is guided by:

-The University's third cycle of five-yearly organisational reviews will commence from 2015 to 2019 (PDF 104k).
-This cycle of reviews will re-examine schools and administrative divisions from the second cycle (2010 to 2014) and assess current practices, as well as the impact of previously implemented action plans and alignment with the University's strategic aspirations.
+The University's third cycle of five-yearly organisational reviews commenced from 2015 to 2019 (PDF 160k).
+This cycle of reviews is re-examining schools and administrative divisions from the second cycle (2010 to 2014) and assess current practices, as well as the impact of previously implemented action plans and alignment with the University's strategic aspirations.

-The University's second cycle of five-yearly organisational reviews from 2010 to 2014 cycle (PDF 65k) will conclude at the end of 2014.
-This second review cycle ensures that all academic schools and administrative divisions are reviewed, while having flexibility to undertake thematic reviews as external factors or organisational requirements necessitate.
+The University's second cycle of five-yearly organisational reviews from 2010 to 2014 cycle (PDF 65k) concluded at the end of 2014.
+This second review cycle ensured that all academic schools and administrative divisions were reviewed, while having flexibility to undertake thematic reviews as external factors or organisational requirements necessitate.